 MISSISSIPPI MUD TURTLE (Kinosternon subrubrum hippocrepis), (GRAY, 1856)

-Breeding usually takes place from March to May and females usually lay their eggs in October.
+BEHAVIOR AND ECOLOGY: Breeding usually takes place from March to May and females usually lay their eggs in October.
 A clutch of eggs is deposited into a nest dug out of sandy soil or leaf litter and can consist of 1-6 oval brittle shelled eggs that measuring 1 inch (2.54 cm) in length.
 Sometimes the nest are laid a considerable distance (200 m) from the nearest body of water.

 One adult female specimen is known to have lived in captivity for 38 years.